saikumar438/assignment2-mylavarapu/README.md

 > ABAP -  is a high-level programming language created by the German software company SAP SE.
 It is extracted from the base computing languages Java, C, C++ and Python. <https://en.wikipedia.org/wiki/ABAP>

-> Batch file - A batch file is a script file in DOS, OS/2 and Microsoft Windows.
-It consists of a series of commands to be executed by the command-line interpreter, stored in a plain text file. <https://en.wikipedia.org/wiki/Batch_file>

 ###### ABAP
 ```